 Turn Every Yoga Pose into a Core Tune-Up

 While there are yoga poses that seem specifically designed to work the core, it is quite useful to think of every yoga pose as an opportunity to engage the core.
-One way to do this is through balancing Inner and Outer Spirals in each pose, which was my classes’ focus a few weeks ago.
+One way to do this is through balancing Inner and Outer Spirals in each pose, which was my classes’ focus last week.
 Engaging the core to create more neutral hip placement in pretty much any pose prevents us from overusing the lower back.
 In addition, keeping the movement out of the weakest link, the lower back, effectively directs the movement (and thus the stretch) into other parts of the body that are less flexible.
 In Uttanasana that’s the hamstrings, in Bhujangasana (Cobra) the hip flexors and the upper spine, and in Hasta Tadasana the lats.

 Digestive Benefits of Tuning up Your Core